kevgo/text-runner/textrun-repo/README.md

 ### executables

-If your documentation mentions executables that the user can run, use the
-<b type="action/name-full">repo/executable</b> action to verify that they exist
-and are indeed executable.
+The <b type="action/name-full">repo/executable</b> action verifies that an executable that the documentation mentions exists and is indeed executable.
+It doesn't run the executable.
 As an example, consider a codebase that contains an executable <b type="workspace/new-executable">scripts/setup</b>.
 The semantic documentation for this codebase might look like this: